nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/development/models.md

 - No `queryset` is to return data that the user has not got access to. _see [queryset()](./api/models/tenancy_object.md#tenancy-object-manager)_

+## History

+Currently the adding of history to a model is a manual process. edit the file located at `core.views.history` and within `View.get_object` add the model to the `switch` statement.

 ## Tests

 The following Unit test cases exists for models: